MaxWesley/react-quick-comp/README.md

 ## react-quick-comp

-A tool to facilitate the creation of React components via the command line.
+A tool to facilitate the quick creation of React components via the command line.

 ### Description